 10:00 a.m. - 12:00 p.m.

-Class Fee: $ 110, materials NOT included.
+Class Fee: $ 90, materials are not included.
 A material list will be sent to participants at time of registration.

-Watercolor will be held in the lower-level of the Refinery
+Watercolor will be held in the lower-level of the Refinery.
+Any changes to room location will be communicated.

 Maximum 12 participants; 1 space remains